Cancel anytime

 Competitive Landscape

-Kinder Morgan competes with other large energy infrastructure companies.
-Its advantages include its scale and diversified asset base.
-Disadvantages include its high debt levels and exposure to regulatory risks.
+Kinder Morgan's competitive advantages include its scale, diversified business segments, and strategic asset locations.
+Disadvantages include high debt levels and exposure to regulatory risks.

 Major Acquisitions